accuknox/help/docs/use-cases/cnapp-security-overview.md

 ![alt](images/cnapp-security-overview/20.png)

 This widget shows the number of cloud accounts on boarded on the AccuKnox platform and the status of their connection, i.e: Active/Inactive.
-It also shows the status of their connection

 ### **5. Findings Widget**